 Mail or Wire Fraud

-What if You Didn’t Defraud Anyone or Make Money?
+What if I Did Not Defraud Anyone or Make Money?

 Under the identity theft law, your actions matter when it comes to your guilt or innocence – not the results.
-You can be convicted even if you never made money as a result of having the identification.
+You can be convicted even if you never made money due to the identification.

 However, whether you made any money will make a difference when the federal or state court determines sentencing.